nickdmakes/tek-plexor/README.md

    ```

 ### Development
-Start by activating the virtual enviornment
+Start by activating the virtual environment

 ##### Mac
 ```sh